A tribute to my wife’s Uncle Ballard

 After completing his basic training, Ballard was assigned to Company “K” of the 382 Infantry Division.
 He was shipped to Hawaii, then to the Mariana Islands and from there was transferred to Okinawa where he was killed in action.

-After Ballard died, Ballard’s brother Budd (both of Ballard’s parents were dead at this time) received the following message from Captain James H. McMillen, who was Ballard’s Company Commander:
+After Ballard died, Ballard’s brother Budd (both of Ballard’s parents were dead at this time) received the following message from Capt.
+James H. McMillen, who was Ballard’s company commander:

 “It is very hard for me to write this letter because I know Ballard was very dear to you.
 He was also liked very much by all of his buddies.
 He was very willing to go out of his way to do things for others and I know he will be missed by all of the officers and men of this organization.